Want to Save This Recipe?

 It can be used as a thickening agent or as a gluten free flour in various recipes.
 Peanut flour has a delicious (yet strong) peanut flavor — if this isn’t the vibe you’re going for, swap it with a less flavorful flour (listed below).
 If you LOVE the taste of peanuts, check out these peanut flour recipes:

 Peanut Flour Substitute

-Substitute peanut flour with various paleo flours such as almond flour, coconut flour or pecan flour — although none of these flours will give you that distinct peanut flour taste.
+Substitute peanut flour with various paleo flours such as almond flour, coconut flour or pecan flour — although none of these flours will give you that distinct peanut taste.

 As far as consistency, baking characteristics and mouthfeel, the best substitutes would be almond or pecan flour — coconut flour is really dry and requires more ingredients to achieve a similar product.

 Coconut and almond flour are much more readily available.
 In a pinch, you can grab a bag from the store, or make them at home.
-Check out this how to make almond flour tutorial!

 Peanut flour is an incredibly delicious, high protein and low fat addition to your low carb recipes.
 Buy in bulk on Amazon, store it in your pantry, and get creative!
-Let me know your favorite way to use peanut flour in the comments below.
+Let me know your favorite way to use this flour in the comments below.